PrzemyslawSwiderski/kubernetes-gradle-plugin/README.md

 # kubernetes-gradle-plugin
-Plugin to deploy charts to k8s clusters by docker image.
+Plugin to deploy charts to kubernetes clusters by docker image.